ValentinWalter/Middleman/README.md

 ## API
 ### Basic workflow
-* Define an Action, representing a x-callback-url action
+* Define an `Action`, representing an x-callback-url action.
-* Define an App, which is responsible for sending and receiving actions
+* Define an `App`, which is responsible for sending and receiving actions.
-* Running actions with their `Input`, optionally providing a closure that receives the Action's `Output`
+* Run actions with their `Input` associated type, optionally providing a closure that receives the Action's `Output`.

 ### Actions
 An Action in Middleman represents an x-callback-url action.
 You create an Action by conforming to the `Action` protocol.
-This requires you to define an `Input` and `Output`, which themselves require to conform to `Codable`.
-By default, Middleman will convert the name of the `Action` type from uppercase camelcase to [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles).
+This requires you to define an `Input` and `Output`, which themselves require conformance to `Codable`.
+By default, Middleman will infer the path name of the action to be the [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles) equivalent of the name of the `Action` type.
 In the example below, this would result in `"open-note"`.
-You can overwrite this behavior by implementing `path` into your Action.
+You can overwrite this behavior by implementing the `path` property into your Action.
 ```swift
 // Shortened version of Bear's /open-note action
 struct OpenNote: Action {